 Nicole did note that the machine’s motor seemed to lag slightly when her 200-pound husband used the machine versus herself.
 This isn’t particularly surprising considering the motor only has one horsepower.
 For reference, on a typical treadmill, we’d expect to see anywhere between a 2.5 to 3.0 horsepower motor.

-We also have a review of the latest WalkingPad model, the WalkingPad C2, but just to cut to the chase, we much prefer the OG version.
+We also have a review of the latest WalkingPad model, the WalkingPad C2, but just to cut to the chase, the OG version is our top choice when it comes to walking pads.

 PriceAround $450